Fitus/Zaloha.sh/DOCUMENTATION.md

 Why are removals from &lt;backupDir&gt; split into two steps (Exec1 and Exec4)?
 The unavoidable removals must unconditionally occur first, also in Exec1 step.
-But what about the remaining (avoidable) removals: Imagine a scenario when a directory is renamed on &lt;sourceDir&gt;: If all removals were executed in Exec1, then &lt;backupDir&gt; would transition through a state (namely between Exec1 and Exec2) when the backup copy of the directory is already removed (under the old name), but not yet created (under the new name).
+But what about the remaining (avoidable) removals: Imagine a scenario when a directory is renamed in &lt;sourceDir&gt;: If all removals were executed in Exec1, then &lt;backupDir&gt; would transition through a state (namely between Exec1 and Exec2) when the backup copy of the directory is already removed (under the old name), but not yet created (under the new name).
 To minimize the chance for such